WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

   interval, with configured actions to occur before and after each measurement (or each batch)

-- `Ramp`: not currently used?

-- `RollingDataSet`: a data collection which automatically maintains a "moving window" and "current moving average," used for smoothing noisy readings like detector or laser temperature
+- `RollingDataSet`: a data collection which automatically maintains a "moving window" and "current moving average," used for smoothing noisy readings like detector, laser, and ambient temperature, battery charge, etc. Could arguably go in enlighten.measurement but that's current for "spectral" measurements.

 ### enlighten.factory

 These are features only available on the password-protected "Factory" view, not normally visible on the GUI.

 - `DFUFeature`: put an ARM-based spectrometer (XS) into DFU (Device Firmware Update) mode

-- `FactoryStripChartFeature`: generate "strip-charts" (a single scalar graphed over "time" as the x-axis) for detector temperature, laser temperature, battery etc
+- `FactoryStripChartFeature`: generate "strip-charts" (a single scalar plotted against time as the x-axis) for detector temperature, laser temperature, battery etc (basically anything using a `RollingDataSet`)

 ### enlighten.Plugins

-Classes related to plug-ins, from ENLIGHTEN's side.
-Note that [plugins](#plugins) is a different namespace (below).
+Classes related to LOADING adn RUNNING plug-ins, from ENLIGHTEN's side.
+Note that [plugins](#plugins) is a different namespace (below), for "writing" and "being" a plugin.

-- **`PluginControllerFeature`**: primary controller for all plugins

-- `PluginFieldWidget`: a single GUI field (either output or input) generated by a plugin (may be `str`/`QLineEdit`, `bool`/`QCheckbox`, `QComboBox` etc); maps to exactly one `plugins.EnlightenPluginField` object
+- **`PluginControllerFeature`**: responsible for selecting and connecting new plugins, passing new `ProcessedReadings` down to them via `EnlightenPluginRequests`, and processing received `EnlightenPluginResponses`.

+- `PluginFieldWidget`: represents the on-screen Qt GUI widget corresponding to a `plugins.EnlightenPluginField` (a single input or output field declared by the plugin).
+For instance, if the plugin declares a "string" field with direction, "output", the `PluginFieldWidget` will generate a QLabel; if the same field is and "input", the `PluginFieldWidget` will generate a QLineEdit.

-- `PluginGraphSeries`: a graph trace generated by a plugin for display on primary or plugin graph
+- `PluginGraphSeries`: a graph trace generated by a plugin for display on the primary or plugin `Graph`.

-- `PluginModuleInfo`: Python metadata about a dynamically imported plugin (Python module)
+- `PluginModuleInfo`: Python metadata about a dynamically imported plugin (Python module).
+Responsible for dynamically loading a selected plugin so it can be called from Python.

-- `PluginValidator`: class to validate plugin configuration, fields etc at load time
+- `PluginValidator`: class to validate plugin configuration, fields etc at load time.

-- `PluginWorker`: for plugins which run in their own thread, the interface between `PluginController1 and the plugin
+- `PluginWorker`: for plugins which run in their own background thread, the interface between `PluginController` and the plugin.
+It **looks like**, at the moment, ALL plugins run in their own threading.Thread via a PluginWorker.

 - `TableModel`: for plugins which generate a Pandas `DataFrame`, used to display scrollable table in Qt